valeriangalliat/markdown-it-anchor/README.md

-If you use a symbol like just `#` without adding any markup around, screen readers will read it as part of every heading (in the case of `#`, it could be read "pound" or "number sign") meaning that if you title is "my beautiful title", it will read "number sign my beautiful title" for example.
+If you use a symbol like just `#` without adding any markup around, screen readers will read it as part of every heading (in the case of `#`, it could be read "pound", "number" or "number sign") meaning that if you title is "my beautiful title", it will read "number sign my beautiful title" for example.
+For other common symbols, `🔗` is usually read as "link symbol" and `¶` as "pilcrow".

 Additionally, screen readers users commonly request the list of all links in the page, so they'll be flooded with "number sign, number sign,